-7 Real Benefits Of Probiotics (They Help With More Than Digestion!)
+7 Real Benefits Of Probiotics (More Than Digestion!)

 Say, “Hello,” to probiotics, the living strains of bacteria that may actually be good for you.
 With the typical American diet of processed foods and living in super-sterilized environments, Americans may be missing out on natural bacteria that are essential to healthy living.
 Although you already have plenty of “good bacteria” living inside of you, scientists are exploring the effects of supplementing diets with certain strains of probiotics to improve overall health.
 But, don’t go out and try any old probiotic, talk to your doctor or nutritionist first to find the right strain for your body’s needs.

 How do Probiotics Work?

 The human body houses all types of living bacteria in the skin, mouth, reproductive organs and gastrointestinal tract.
 These bacteria are essential for the healthy metabolic function, digestion, and fighting diseases.
 Researchers have found that disruptions in the body’s environment of living bacteria can lead to chronic health conditions such as obesity, irritable bowel syndrome, type 1 diabetes, allergy, asthma and celiac disease.
 Probiotics come in many strains and forms, but are typically available as supplements and in fermented milk products like Kefir.

 Scientists have discovered that certain allergies, infections, and diseases may be prevented with a regular dose of the right probiotics.

 Once you have your chosen supplement in hand, how to take probiotics?
 Morning or night?
 On an empty stomach or with food?